kikkipedia/VueTriviaGame/README.md

-# Trivia Game with Vue
+# Trivia Game with Vue 	:trophy:

 This project was structured around the specifications outlined by Noroff which are summarised below: